8apricity/jikanwari/CONTEXT.md

 _Avoid_: Default calendar, school-wide timetable

 **Timetable Change**:
-A date-specific change that replaces or adjusts part of the standard timetable for a target scope.
+A date-specific change that modifies part of the standard timetable for a target scope.
 Timetable changes can be grade-wide, class-specific, track-specific, student-specific, planned in advance, or sudden.
 _Avoid_: Calendar event, announcement, emergency change

 **School Year**: